KeisakuHiga/rails-project/README.md

 ## 6. Answers to the Short Answer questions
 ### Q1.
 What is the need (i.e. challenge) that you will be addressing in your project?

-&nbsp;&nbsp;&nbsp;The problem we are addressing is for people who want quick loans in a competitive markertplace where loans sharks compete against each other for the lowest interest rate to offer the loan requester.
+&nbsp;&nbsp;&nbsp;The problem we are addressing is for people who want quick loans in a competitive marketplace where loans sharks compete against each other for the lowest interest rate to offer the loan requester.

 ### Q2.
 Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?